mikeybabes/ikari/README.md

-# ikari
-Python script will generate the Arcade Game Ikari Warriors maps into a PNG format images.
-# Ikari Warriors Map Plotter (`ikari_map_plot.py`)
+# Ikari Warriors Map Plotter

 This repository contains tools for visualising tile-based background maps from the classic arcade game **Ikari Warriors** by SNK (1986).
 The main script, `ikari_map_plot.py`, takes binary map and graphics data extracted from the game's ROM and generates full-resolution visual maps in PNG format.
 This effort is only intended for historical preservation, technical analysis, and educational purposes.